mareksamec/articles/windows-apps-powerusers.md

 ### Cmder

 If you are used to GNU/Linux desktops you will most likely miss a good console in Windows.
 In that case, Cmder might come in handy.
-It gives you classic windows CMD shell upgraded with some goodies normally available in most Linux terminal emulators.
-One of the main advantages is nice command history and command completion thanks to the clink.
-There are some goodies from git bash console such as git, vim editor and some Linux commands that have a bit clunky alternatives on windows cmd like grep, ls, less and so on.
+It gives you classic windows CMD shell upgraded with some goodies normally available in Linux.
+One of the main advantages is nice command history and command completion thanks to the integrated clink.
+There are some applications from windows git bash console which is also integrated to Cmder by default.
+You can use commands like git, vim editor and some Linux commands that have a bit clunky alternatives on windows.
+Typical example would be grep, ls, less and so on.
 You can also define your own aliases and add other executables such as python, fzf (great command line fuzzy search) and so on.
 Cmder is a fork of ConEmu so you can add any other consoles that you like and launch them from within Cmder.
-Keep in mind however that not all of them might work as smooth as in ConEmu, last Cmder version I have tried under Windows 10 ( v1.3.10) had a problem with mouse support in Far manager.

 ![cmder-screen_article.jpg](https://cdn.steemitimages.com/DQmNdnjBdC2fTRm758mQcujtoZeZ5MZLExPGujeaNHEF486/cmder-screen_article.jpg)